anet-be/lua-yottadb/README.md

 This project provides a shared library that lets the [Lua](https://lua.org/) language access a [YottaDB database](https://yottadb.com/) and the means to invoke M routines from within Lua.
 While this project is stand-alone, there is a closely related project called [MLua](https://github.com/anet-be/mlua) that goes in the other direction, allowing M software to invoke the Lua language.
 If you wish for both abilities, start with [MLua](https://github.com/anet-be/mlua) which is designed to incorporate lua-yottadb.

-**License:** This project was sponsored by the [Library of UAntwerpen](https://www.uantwerpen.be/en/library/).
-These bindings were developed with reference to YottaDB's Python bindings.
-Unless otherwise stated, the software is licensed with the [GNU Affero GPL](https://opensource.org/licenses/AGPL-3.0), and the compat-5.3 files are licensed with the [MIT license](https://opensource.org/licenses/MIT).
+**License:** Unless otherwise stated, the software is licensed with the [GNU Affero GPL](https://opensource.org/licenses/AGPL-3.0), and the compat-5.3 files are licensed with the [MIT license](https://opensource.org/licenses/MIT).

 ## Intro by example